Skip to content

 These include Ostrich, grebes, Pelicans, cormorants & darter, Herons, egrets & bitterns, Hammerkop and shoebill, storks, Ducks and geese, Secretary bird, Vultures, Eagles, kites, harriers and hawks among others.

-The best time for birdwatching in Masai Mara national reserve is throughout the year (it is possible through all the time) but for a great birding experience is in the month November to April when there is migratory bird species in the park and June to October when the Reserve experiences dry season and the grass is short offering you uninterrupted views of the colourful bird
+The best time for birdwatching in Masai Mara national reserve is throughout the year (it is possible through all the time) but for a great birding experience is in the month November to April when there is migratory bird species in the park and June to October when the Reserve experiences dry season and the grass is short offering you uninterrupted views of the colorful bird

-How to best Explore Masai Mara national Reserve
+How to best Explore Masai national PArk

-Exploring the best of Masai Mara National Reserve with shoebill Safaris Uganda gives you a great range of experience through different Safari activities at the Reserve hence were making your African trip more Remarkable.
+Exploring the best of Masai Mara National Park Reserve with shoebill Safaris Uganda gives you a great range of experience through different Safari activities at the Reserve hence were making your African trip more Remarkable.
 We offer our guests a wide range of best selected safari activities that are done within the Reserve.
 You can explore these activities by our cars, guided foot walks or horse Riding.

-Game drive in Masai Mara national Reserve
+Game drive in Masai national Reserve

 These game drives are the key activities carried out by Umarella Voyage Safaris in most of East African National Parks.
 We do these game drives the whole day, half day or at night and Masai Mara is among the few national parks that allows night game drives.
 You will have a chance to spot all the wild species in the reserve through our strong open roofed cars that give the best view of the animals.